Young Mentors frequently asked questions

 As a Be Connected Network Partner, there are a range of grants available to support older people in their communities develop digital skills and confidence.

-The program recommends that mentor training takes 3.5 hours.
+The program recommends that mentor training takes 3.5 hours to ensure young mentors are prepared for mentoring an older person.

 The mentor training could be delivered by the coordinator, partner or by someone they both agree would be appropriate for the role.